How the Minox escapement works

-While you can still find a little bit about how the shutter blades work on the internet, things look really bad with the escapement mechanism.
+While you can still find a little bit about how the shutter blades work on the internet, things look really bad with the Minox escapement mechanism.
 In addition, the escapement is complicated and hard to see inside the opened housing of the camera.
 In addition, the movement sequence, the kinematics, can only be guessed at when the mechanism is at a standstill.

 I therefore created videos of what happens after the shutter is released with the camera housing open.
 I show these with the corresponding explanations on this page.
 To my knowledge, videos like this have not been published on the internet before, so stay tuned.